-Rebecca Bird says war stories, ‘own voice’ novels and topical reads, as well as alternative styles of writing, are some of the types of books that will engage secondary students.
+Rebecca says war stories, ‘own voice’ novels and topical reads, as well as alternative styles of writing, are some of the types of books that will engage secondary students.

 Firstly, Rebecca touched on how war stories can be enthralling for high school students, especially those such as When The World Was Ours by Liz Kessler which provide deep insights and even unheard perspectives.